This page is temporarily unavailable.

 - An increased risk of stroke and ministroke have been reported in clinical studies of elderly people with dementia-related psychosis

-- ABILIFY and medicines like it can affect your judgment, thinking, or motor skills.
-You should not drive or operate hazardous machinery until you know how ABILIFY affects you
+ABILIFY (aripiprazole).
+Tell your healthcare provider if you have a history of or are at risk for seizures ABILIFY (aripiprazole)and medicines like it can affect your judgment, thinking, or motor skills.
+You should not drive or operate hazardous machinery until you know how ABILIFY (aripiprazole)affects you

-- Medicines like ABILIFY can impact your body’s ability to reduce body temperature; you should avoid overheating and dehydration
+ABILIFY (aripiprazole)can impact your body’s ability to reduce body temperature; you should avoid overheating and dehydration

 - Tell your healthcare provider if you are pregnant or intend to become pregnant.
 Also tell your healthcare provider about any other medical conditions you have and about all prescription and non-prescription medicines you are taking or plan to take since there are some risks for drug interactions